sarahciston/codingcare/posts/0critintro.md

 >"the sense of touch makes nonsense out of any dualistic understanding of agency and passivity; to touch is always already to reach out, to fondle, to heft, to tap or enfold, and always also to understand other people or natural forces as having effectually done so before oneself, if only in the making of the textured object." [@sedgwickWeatherProust2012]

 Here Sedgwick connects the experience of making craftwork with experiencing the made craft, with touching and being touched by, with multidimensional sense and scale of the universe.
-I also see this as a way of understanding machine learning modeling through new, non-hierarchical metaphors of technocraft.
+I also see this as a way of understanding machine learning modeling through new, non-hierarchical metaphors of technocraft. "dramatizes its dimensional betweenness"

 ##### Handcrafted & handicraft approaches
   * Agacency & the Internet of Towels, Anuradha Reddy